walles/headsetharry/README.md

 by clicking the (very small) `API Key` and `Build Secret` links.

 # TODO Before Getting Beta Users
-* Don't log to Crashlytics if running in the emulator
 * Set app version code from `git` somehow
 * Make up a release process and document it